untyper/ue4-gnames-gobjects-guide/README.md

 }
 ```

-Most GName arrays begin with FNameEntries: "None", "ByteProperty" etc, followed by the games unique FNameEntries
+Most GName arrays begin with FNameEntries: "None", "ByteProperty" etc, followed by the games unique FNameEntries.

 For example "ByteProperty" FNameEntry would look like this in code:

 ```c++